WSU-kduncan/ceg3120-cth2242/Project 2/README.md

    ![sample instance details](images/sample.png)
 9. `ssh` in to your instance.
 Change the hostname to "YOURLASTNAME-AMI" where AMI is some version of the AMI you chose.
 Say how you did it.
    - After getting into my system, I used the command `sudo hostnamectl set-hostname Hulin-ubuntu` to change my hostname
-   - I then restarted my system
+   - I then restarted the system
 10. Create a screenshot your ssh connection to your instance and add it to your project write up - make sure it shows your new hostname.
    ![hostname changed](images/hostname.png)